|Birthname||Fausto Angelo Coppi|

-Sy Scholfield cites a biography for a different time of 5 p.m., quoting William Fotheringham, "Fallen Angel: The Passion of Fausto Coppi" (Random House, 2009): "Angelo-Fausto was their second son . . .
+Sy Scholfield cites a biography for a different time (of 5 p.m.), quoting from "Fallen Angel: The Passion of Fausto Coppi" by William Fotheringham (Random House, 2009): "Angelo-Fausto was their second son . . .
 He was born on the ground floor of the house at 5 p.m. on 15 September 1919 while Domenico was working in the fields."

 - Vocation : Sports : Race Bikes